-Water board no longer makes mowing paths available
+Water authority no longer makes mowing paths available

 Noorderzijlvest is discontinuing the pilot program that allowed mowing paths to be registered as landscape elements under the Common Agricultural Policy (CAP) eco-scheme.
-This means that it is no longer possible to borrow mowing paths from the water board.
+This means that it is no longer possible to water authority mowing paths from the water authority .

 Conclusion after evaluation

-The executive committee of the Noorderzijlvest Water Authority came to this conclusion after evaluating the pilot project that started last year.
-The rules enforced by the Netherlands Enterprise Agency (RVO) have since been tightened.
+The executive committee of the Noorderzijlvest Water Authority reached this conclusion after evaluating the pilot project that started last year.
+The regulations the Netherlands Enterprise Agency (RVO) have since been tightened.
 This means that individual user agreements are now required.
 This takes a lot of time and capacity and does not sufficiently outweigh the benefits for the water authority.

 Intended win-win situation

-The main advantage for the water board was that it could use farmers' land (with their permission) to maintain the waterways.
-This would allow the use of wider (and safer) equipment.
-The pilot showed that only a few farmers gave permission for this and that the added value for the water board was therefore too limited.
-Farmers who made use of the scheme were allowed to register the water board's mowing paths as landscape elements in order to be eligible for subsidies for sustainable and future-proof agriculture provided by the Netherlands Enterprise Agency (RVO).
+The main advantage for the water authority that it could use farmers' land (with their permission) to maintain the water authority watercourses .
+This would then be possible with wider (and safer) equipment.
+The pilot showed that only a few farmers gave their permission for this, which meant that the added value for the water authority was water authority limited.
+Farmers who made use of the scheme were allowed water authority mowing paths as landscape elements in order to be eligible for subsidies for sustainable and future-proof agriculture provided by the Netherlands Enterprise Agency (RVO).

 Consequences of the new situation

 At the start of the pilot in March 2023, a verbal agreement was still sufficient according to the RVO.
-With the tightening of the rules, agreements must be made with each individual farmer about a consideration for the use of the mowing paths.
+With the tightening of the regulations , agreements regulations be made with each individual farmer about a consideration for the use of the mowing paths.
 This must be a demonstrable consideration that exceeds the legal requirements.
 In addition, it is necessary to assess whether the use of the mowing paths constitutes state aid.

 Making, reporting, enforcing, evaluating, and developing all these individual agreements requires too much time and capacity.